Materials Guide

 Padded conference seating is the better choice where guests remain seated for longer periods, such as full-day conferences or formal meetings.

-Materials that clean easily and resist marking tend to extend product life in commercial use.
+Materials that clean easily and resist marking extend product life in commercial use.
 See the Sustainability page for more on how durability connects to responsible buying.

 Browse and compare